 Antique clock buying tips

-Buying a clock without actually touching and inspecting it is always a gamble and making a judgement based on online images, most of which are of poor quality, complicates the decision-making even further.
+Buying a clock without actually touching and inspecting it is always a gamble and making a judgment based on online images, most of which are of poor quality, complicates the decision-making even further.
 The sad stories of people who thought they bought an antique clock with a mechanical movement only to find a quartz one when the clock arrived at their door are not fiction.
 This and other examples are the many challenges facing the antique clock shopper in today’s online world.

-I am not firm believer in purchasing an antique clock online based on images unless one is very familiar with and respect the reputation of the seller.
+I am not a firm believer in purchasing an antique clock online based on images unless one is very familiar with and respects the reputation of the seller.
 Although you may find that special clock online my advice is to see the clock in the flesh prior to making your final decision.

 Questions you might ask yourself prior to the purchase